Thank you! Your submission has been received!

 Published on

 Your authority as a leader is reflected in your writing.
-Even when you aren’t physically in the room, your words are.
-They clarify expectations, they set the emotional temperature of your center, and they either build or erode trust.
+Even when you aren't physically in the room, your words are.
+They clarify expectations.
+They set the emotional temperature of your center.
+They build trust — or erode it.

 I received a D.

 I was stunned.
 At that point, I had been putting out memos, updating policies, and I had even rewritten an entire training for new employees.
-The owner hadn't mentioned a single concern to me previously.
+The owner hadn't mentioned a single concern.
 I thought I was doing great.

 I told him I was surprised, but that I'd love to hear more.
 His response changed my leadership permanently:

-“You’re not a bad writer, Mick.
-You get the job done, and it is good.
-But in this role, you have to be great.”
+"You're not a bad writer, Mick.
+You get the job done, and it's good.
+But in this role, you have to be great."

 Clear writing builds trust.